Amaroo and Lockerbie Main Sewer Project

 The main sewer is a gravity sewer pipe running deep underground along the eastern side of the Melbourne-Sydney railway.
 The pipe’s internal diameter is up to 1.6 metres, and was constructed up to 20 metres deep with an average depth of 14 metres.
 Over seven kilometres of the sewer pipe was built by tunnelling, using Herrenknecht Tunnel Boring Machines (TBMs).

-The Amaroo Main Sewer will come 'online' in early 2018.
+The Amaroo Main Sewer is expected to come 'online' in mid-2018.

 Timing and approval